wet-boew/GCWeb/méli-mélo/2021-05-steps/meta.md

     description: Fixed issue with printing pages as some text would be cut off
     departmentImpact: No change from a departmental perspective.
     publicImpact: Improved look of print document
+  - date: 2024-10-30
+    description: Added customized option to use start attribute for items 2 to 10
+    departmentImpact: No change from a departmental perspective.
+    publicImpact: Enhanced flexibility to better mimic ordered lists using HTML
 output: false
 ---